holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_functions_and_fractals/02_functions_worksheet/lesson_plan.md

         - What are inputs
         - What are outputs?
     - Vending machine just sits there until it's called
-- Walk through `python_functions_worksheet`
+- Walk through `Python Functions Worksheet`
-    - Note: YOU MUST RUN YOUR CODE!!!
     - Go!

 ### Homework